Skillter/SynaxicAPI/ARCHITECTURE.md

 ### 🟡 Phase 5: Disposable Email Detection

 - Load disposable domain list into **in-memory Guava BloomFilter or HashSet** at startup.
-- Skip Redis caching for MX lookups — just use **local Caffeine cache** with TTL.
+- Use Redis caching for MX lookups — shared cache across all servers with TTL.
 - DNS lookups (if enabled) are cached locally → fast, no network overhead.

 > 💡 Optional: Warm up cache on startup with top 1000 domains.